cryptobern/cryptobern.github.io/_posts/2021-05-08-synchronization.md

 Scaling blockchains by reducing the concurrency across token transactions.

 The increasing popularity of decentralized applications has motivated prominent efforts (like [ETH2](//ethereum.org/en/eth2/)) towards improving the scalability and performance for blockchains.
 In this context, [research on distributed protocols](//www.distributedprogramming.net) plays a major role: many new proposals have emerged to scale the throughput of a blockchain platform, giving rise to a plethora of different distributed ledgers today.
-A common objective of these proposals is to ensure that blockchain nodes execute all transactions in the same order, using the [replicated state-machine approach](//www.cs.cornell.edu/fbs/publications/smsurvey.pdf) with a total-order broadcast protocol forming a chain of transactions:
+A common objective of these proposals is to ensure that blockchain nodes execute all transactions in the same order, using the [replicated state-machine approach](//www.cs.cornell.edu/fbs/publications/smsurvey.pdf) where a broadcast protocol forms chain of transactions:

 ![Totally ordered transactions form a chain](/images/synchronization-linear.png){: width="70%" .center-image}

-This is often referred to as "consensus" due to the equivalence between these two abstractions.
+This process is often referred to as "consensus", which is equivalent to total-order broadcast.
 Since reaching consensus is expensive, it is important to understand where it may be avoided without losing consistency.

 ### Concurrent objects for synchronization